t8js/react-pending/README.md

 + </PendingStateProvider>
 ```

-🔹 `<PendingStateProvider>` creates an isolated instance of initial shared action state.
-Prime use cases are SSR and tests.
-It isn't required with client-side rendering, but it can be used to separate action states of larger self-contained portions of a web app.
+⬥ `<PendingStateProvider>` creates an isolated instance of initial shared action state.
+Its prime use cases are SSR and tests.
+It isn't required with client-side rendering, but it can be used to separate action states of larger self-contained portions of an app.

 ## Providing custom initial pending&nbsp;state